zabbix-tools/zabbix-module-systemd/README.md

 ## Debugging

-Please use `systemctl`, `gdbus`, `zabbix_get` utilities for debugging systemd unit properties and values.
+Please use `systemctl`, `gdbus`, `busctl`, `zabbix_get` utilities for debugging systemd unit properties and their values.
 For example debugging of `ConditionResult` property value for sshd service:

 ```
 $ systemctl show sshd.service | grep ConditionResult